Ferdinand Ebner: Life and work

 In 1923 Ebner became reluctantly the head of the school, but he had to retire soon due to further illnesses and depressions, which led him to two suicide attempts.
 After his stay at the sanatorium Burg Hartenstein, he married his colleague Maria Mizera.
 They had a son, Walter Ebner.
 Ebner died of tuberculosis in Gablitz, where he is buried, in 1931.
 Before dying he had time to finish his important work Aphorismen 1931.

 Ebner's estate is located in the Brenner-Archiv in Innsbruck.

 Ebner´s work has had an important influence in many fields of the human knowledge and in the modern comprehension of the Christian faith.
 As Moltmann said in his Theology of Hope, Ebner used Pascal´s and Kierkegaard´s thought to talk about "the breaking through of the eternity in the present" (Schriften I, 259, 912).
 In so doing Ebner wanted to point out the importance of prayer and of man´s decision of religious faith.
 But Ebner did not stop there and went on to affirm the God of the resurrection of Jesus Christ (I,568; II, 625), the God of the "promised salvation", of the "divine promise" (I,432,447,610), of "the Kingdom of God" (I, 609), so that in our faith in Jesus Christ rests our Christian "legitimate hope in the future" (I,568).
 Jesus Christ is for Ebner, as the Gospel says, "the light of the world" (I,570) until the complete lightness when he returns, until "the Second Coming" (I,302-303).
 Man´s responsibility and task is "to help establish the Kingdom of God" (I,573: "die Herrschaft Gottes aufrichten zu helfen").
-Ebner´s personalism and religious thought has influenced both the Protestant and the catholic world, from E. Brunner, D. Bonhöffer and Jürgen Moltmann to K. Rahner, H. Küng and J. Ratzinger.
+Ebner´s personalism and religious thought has influenced both the Protestant and the catholic world, from Emil Brunner, Dietrich Bonhoeffer and Jürgen Moltmann to Karl Rahner, Hans Küng and Joseph Ratzinger.